wkhere/stackless/Doc/library/getopt.rst

    .. note::

       Unlike GNU :cfunc:`getopt`, after a non-option argument, all further arguments are considered also non-options.
 This is similar to the way non-GNU Unix systems work.

    *long_options*, if specified, must be a list of strings with the names of the long options which should be supported.
 The leading ``'-``\ ``-'`` characters should not be included in the option name.
 Long options which require an argument should be followed by an equal sign (``'='``).
+Optional arguments are not supported.
 To accept only long options, *options* should be an empty string.
 Long options on the command line can be recognized so long as they provide a prefix of the option name that matches exactly one of the accepted options.
 For example, if *long_options* is ``['foo', 'frob']``, the option :option:`--fo` will match as :option:`--foo`, but :option:`--f` will not match uniquely, so :exc:`GetoptError` will be raised.

    The return value consists of two elements: the first is a list of ``(option, value)`` pairs; the second is the list of program arguments left after the